 - Therapeutic Recreation Activities: Hiking trails, biking, swimming pools, gymnasium, equestrian programs, fishing ponds and streams, meditation techniques, ropes course, gardening program, go carts, and more!

 - Education: Licensed private residential school for students with disabilities serving grades k-8, private day school, and member of VAISEF.
 The Village uses a multi-modal approach using individualized instruction, small teacher to student ratio with direct instruction and progress monitoring.

-- Interdisciplinary Treatment Team : Board certified child psychiatrist, registered nurse, licensed practical nurse, nurse practitioner, licensed or license-eligible therapists, art therapist, special education certified teachers, occupational therapy, speech language therapist, recreation staff, registered dietitian and on staff.
+- Interdisciplinary Treatment Team : Board certified child psychiatrist, registered nurse, licensed practical nurse, nurse practitioner, licensed or license-eligible therapists, art therapist, special education certified teachers, occupational therapy, speech language therapist, recreation staff, registered dietitian, and on-site staff.

 - Chris Ruble, Program Executive Director

 - Debbie Mack, M.D., Psychiatrist/MD